axibase/atsd/administration/data_retention.md

 To delete **multiple** metrics, specify the search pattern on the Metrics tab.

-Select all or multiple matching metrics using the checkbox controls, and click 'Delete' in the split button.
+Select all or multiple matching metrics using the checkbox controls, and click **Delete** in the split button.

 ![](./images/delete-metric-multiple.png)